WPBeginner

 This method is easier and is recommended for beginners.

 First, you need to install and activate the Really Simple SSL plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to visit Settings » SSL page.
-The plugin will automatically detect your SSL certificate, and it will set up your WordPress site to use HTTPs.
+Upon activation, you need to visit the Settings » SSL page.
+The plugin will automatically detect your SSL certificate and set up your WordPress site to use HTTPS.

 SSL enabled on a WordPress website

-The plugin will take care of everything including the mixed content errors.
+The plugin will take care of everything, including the mixed content errors.
 Here’s what the plugin does behind the scenes:

 • Check SSL certificate